mozilla/django-browserid/docs/setup.rst

     </html>

-If you're using `Jinja2`_ as your templating system, you can use the functions passed to your template by the context processor
+If you're using `Jinja2`_ as your templating system, you can use the functions passed to your template by the context processor:

 .. code-block:: html+jinja